-JUICE (JUpiter ICy moons Explorer) is the first Large-class mission in ESA's Cosmic Vision 2015-2025 program and it is planned for launch in 2022, with arrival at Jupiter in 2029.
-The total mission duration is close to 11 years and with the currently envisaged launch opportunity, the nominal mission would end in June 2033.
+JUICE (JUpiter ICy moons Explorer) is the first Large-class mission in ESA's Cosmic Vision 2015-2025 program and it is planned for launch in 2023, with arrival at Jupiter in July 2031.
+The total mission duration is close to 12 years and with the currently envisaged launch opportunity, the nominal mission would end in 2035.

 It will spend at least three years making detailed observations of the biggest planet in the Solar System and three of its largest moons: Ganymede, Callisto and Europa.
 The moons are thought to harbour vast water oceans beneath their icy surfaces and JUICE will map their surfaces, sound their interiors and assess their potential for hosting life in their oceans.
 The studies of the Jovian atmosphere will be focused on the investigation of its structure, dynamics and composition.
 The focus on the Jovian magnetosphere will include an investigation of the three-dimensional properties of the magnetodisc and in-depth study of the coupling processes within the magnetosphere, ionosphere and thermosphere.
 Within the Jupiter's satellite system, JUICE will also study the moons' interactions with the magnetosphere, gravitational coupling and long-term tidal evolution of the Galilean satellites.
 JUICE will have a complement of instruments on board that includes cameras and spectrometers, a laser altimeter, an ice-penetrating radar, a magnetometer, plasma and particle monitors, radio science hardware.
-The Italian contribution to JUICE is relevant for the payload, in particular for the camera JANUS (Jovis, Amorum ac Natorum Undique Scrutator), the imaging spectrometer MAJIS (Moons And Jupiter Imaging Spectrometer), the ice-penetrating radar RIME (Radar for Icy Moons Exploration) and the radio science (3GM) experiments.
-The main Italian industrial prime contractors are Leonardo S.P.A. (for JANUS and MAJIS) and Thales Alenia Space (for RIME and 3GM).
+The Italian contribution to JUICE is relevant for the payload, in particular for the camera JANUS (Jovis, Amorum ac Natorum Undique Scrutator), the imaging spectrometer MAJIS (Moons And Jupiter Imaging Spectrometer), the icepenetrating radar RIME (Radar for Icy Moons Exploration) and the radio science (3GM) experiments.
+The Italian contribution is funded by ASI through the main Italian industrial prime contractors: Leonardo S.P.A. (for JANUS and MAJIS) and Thales Alenia Space (for RIME and 3GM).
+The science responsibility for the 4 instruments are at Parthenope University, INAF-IAPS, Trento University and Sapienza University of Rome, respectively.